History of City Garden School

 With the onset of Covid 19, we met the education crisis with outdoor education.
 It was in the 2020-2021 school year that we first rented Camp Takimina from August to November and March to May, returning to our location at Calvary Episcopal Church in the deepest winter months.
 We saw a rapid increase in our student body, almost doubling to around 35-40 students.
 We also added a Middle School Enrichment Program outdoors on Wednesday and Friday mornings and filled this program with 20 students.
 We had three classrooms for 1st through 5th grade, an Aftercare program and teacher, a part-time Spanish teacher, and a part-time Director and Administrative Assistant.
 We stopped going on Outdoor Fridays because we were outdoors all week!
 We enjoyed the outdoors and saw how wonderful it was for our students, so we decided to keep the focus.
 However, we moved our indoor location to Karis Church, which afforded us a larger indoor location.
 In the 2021-2022 school year, we added a fourth classroom.

-In the 2022-2023 school year, we have added a kindergarten and a 6th grade, with the goal of becoming a K-8 by the 2024 - 2025 school year.
-The plan is to add an additional grade each of the next two school years.
+In the 2022-2023 school year, we added a kindergarten and a 6th grade, with the goal of becoming a K-8 by the 2024 - 2025 school year.
+In 2023-2024, we added seventh grade.
 We have added a reading specialist, middle school math teacher, kindergarten teacher, assistant kindergarten teacher, and woodworking teacher.
 We now have a full-time Head of School and a full-time administrative assistant.
-Our school continues to grow, and we are excited that nearly every class is filled to capacity for this school year.
+Our school continues to grow.